7urtles/auto7shifts/v2/README.md

 The 'TWILIO_ENDPOINT' variable is used to protect the applications callback url which prevents unauthorized triggering
 of the applications messaging system and is already set for you.

-Necessary keys can be found on the Twilio home console.
+Necessary keys below can be found on the Twilio home console.

 | Key | Example |
 | ------------- | ------------- |